The Las Vegas Wash acts as a natural

 In just a few years, the LVWCC and its member agencies have taken significant strides toward improving the Las Vegas Wash.
 Early efforts focused on reducing the channelization of the Wash, reducing erosion and increasing the number of wetlands.
 Accomplishments to date include:

-LVWCC member Clark County Parks & Community Services also is making excellent progress on the Clark County Wetlands Park, where it has created a visitors center and picnic areas.
+LVWCC member Clark County Parks & Community Services also offers the Clark County Wetlands Park, featuring a visitor center, picnic areas and trails for walking and biking.

 For more information about the Las Vegas Wash, visit lvwash.org.